00dani/livemacros.vim/README.md

 buffer you started with, giving you a realtime preview of your macro's result.

-It's recommended that you set up a mapping to record livemacros. livemacros.vim doesn't do this itself, so put something like this in your `.vimrc`:
+It's recommended that you set up a mapping to record livemacros. livemacros.vim won't do this by itself, but you can make it do so with a call like this in your `~/.vimrc`:

-    :nnoremap Q :Livemacro<CR>
+    :call livemacros#map('Q')

-(Q is a good choice since it's extremely similar to q, and honestly who uses Ex-mode anyway?)
+Then you can record a livemacro into register `x` using `Qx`.
+(Q is a good choice since it's extremely similar to q, and honestly who uses Ex-mode anyway?
+Still, this is optional just-in-case you do in fact use Ex mode.)

 # Macro Registers